Doctor of Philosophy (PhD)

 Duration of Studies Leading to Doctoral Degree

-Step one: Choose a programme, CIT currently offers Doctor of Philosophy degrees in the following areas:
+Step one: Choose a programme, MTU currently offers Doctor of Philosophy degrees in the following areas:

 Management & Enterprise